Backlash (2020): Storylines

 On the May 11 episode of Raw, The IIconics (Billie Kay and Peyton Royce) returned for the first time since November 2019 and defeated WWE Women's Tag Team Champions Alexa Bliss and Nikki Cross in a non-title match.
 During the title match the following week, Bliss and Cross retained via disqualification when Royce, who was not the legal competitor, repeatedly sent Bliss into the ring post.
 Later that night, The IIconics argued backstage.
 On the May 25 episode, The IIconics apologized for their loss and engaged into a brawl with Bliss and Cross, with the challengers getting the upper hand.
 On the May 29 episode of SmackDown, Bliss and Cross were interrupted by Bayley and Sasha Banks, with the latter defeating Bliss in a singles match.
 On the June 1 episode of Raw, Kay defeated Cross.
 The same week on SmackDown, Banks and Bayley defeated Bliss and Cross to win the WWE Women's Tag Team Championship.
-On June 8, Banks and Bayley were scheduled to defend the titles against The IIconics and Bliss and Cross in a triple threat tag team match at Backlash.
+On June 8, Banks and Bayley were scheduled to defend the title against The IIconics and Bliss and Cross in a triple threat tag team match at Backlash.

-On the April 27 episode of Raw, Apollo Crews' team defeated United States Champion Andrade's team in a six-man tag team match when Crews pinned Andrade.
+On the April 27 episode of Raw, Apollo Crews's team defeated United States Champion Andrade's team in a six-man tag team match when Crews pinned Andrade.
 Later that night, Andrade (accompanied by Zelina Vega) defeated Crews to retain the title after Crews tweaked his knee, rendering him unable to continue.
 This caused Crews to be removed from the men's Money in the Bank ladder match.
 On the May 18 episode, Kevin Owens and Crews defeated Andrade and Angel Garza in a tag team match.
 Later that night, Crews challenged Andrade to a title match which took place the following week, where Crews was victorious.
 On the June 1 episode, a title match between Crews and Owens ended in a no contest when Garza and Andrade interfered.
 This led to a tag team match where Crews and Owens defeated Garza and Andrade.
 The following week, Andrade defeated Garza and Owens in a triple threat match to become the number one contender for the U.S. title at Backlash, which was scheduled for the Kickoff pre-show.

 On the April 27 episode of Raw, The Viking Raiders (Erik and Ivar) confronted Raw Tag Team Champions The Street Profits (Angelo Dawkins and Montez Ford), stating that they were second-best.
 The following week, The Viking Raiders defeated The Street Profits in a non-title match.
 Afterwards, the two teams would begin an "anything you can do, we can do better" tournament.
 The Street Profits won basketball on the May 11 episode of Raw, The Viking Raiders won axe throwing on the May 18 episode, The Street Profits won golf on the May 25 episode, The Viking Raiders won bowling on the June 1 episode, and on the June 8 episode, both teams tied in a decathlon.
 On June 14, a title match between the two teams was scheduled for Backlash.